top of page

 Why is important to remember these stories?

 History revisionists are trying to erase the desaparecidos from Argentina’s history.
-Like the Holocaust deniers, many Argentinean politicians deny the number of desaparecidos.
+Many Argentinean politicians deny the number of desaparecidos.

 Zamba de mi Esperanza